hacksterous/lined/README.md

 # lined
-Line Editor for FreeBASIC - a miniature replacement for GNU readline
+Line Editor for FreeBASIC - a miniature replacement for GNU readline using [linenoise](https://github.com/antirez/linenoise)